 Gestational diabetes occurs when high blood sugar develops during pregnancy and affects women without a history of diabetes.
 Having gestational diabetes can cause some complications to both mother and baby, making it a high-risk diagnosis that requires increased monitoring throughout pregnancy.

-Some of the signs of gestational diabetes include increased thirst, increased urination, dry mouth, fatigue, and sugar present in the urine.
+Some of the signs and symptoms of gestational diabetes include increased thirst, increased urination, dry mouth, fatigue, and sugar present in the urine.
 Women are usually screened for gestational diabetes after week 24 of pregnancy using a glucose tolerance test.

 To lower your risk of developing gestational diabetes, aim to eat a healthy diet low in added sugars, be physically active for at least 150 minutes per week and try to work on weight management if you’re overweight prior to getting pregnant.